Statutory maternity pay (SMP)

 |Manually set the AWE value||If you started using Sage One Payroll part-way through the tax year and there’s not enough history to calculate the average pay, select Manually set the AWE value > enter the average weekly pay.|

 - 6. Click Save, then complete the rest of the pay run as normal.

-All employers can reclaim some, if not all, of the statutory maternity pay (SMP), that they pay to employees.
+All employers can recover some, if not all, of the statutory maternity pay (SMP), that they pay to employees.

-If you’re classed as a small employer, you can reclaim 100% plus 3% in small employers’ relief.
+If you’re classed as a small employer, you can recover 100% plus 3% in small employers’ relief.
 Otherwise, you can recover 92%.
 This calculates automatically and reduces your liability and the amount you owe to HMRC.
 It’s recorded when you submit an employer payment summary (EPS).

 Your company normally qualifies for small employers’ relief if your liability for national insurance (NI) contributions was £45,000 or less in the last complete tax year prior to the employee’s qualifying week.